tvdboom/ATOM/README.md

 		- if 1, randomly split the training data into a train and validation set
 		- if >1, perform a k-fold cross validation on the training set
 	+ **bagging: int, optional (default=None)**
 	Number of bootstrapped samples used for bagging.
 If None, no bagging is performed.
+The algorithm is trained on the complete training set and validated on the test set.

 Class methods (utilities)
 -----------------------------
 * **stats()**
-Print out a list of basic statistics on the dataset.
+Print out a list of basic statistics on the dataset.<br><br>
 * **profile(df='dataset', filename=None)**
 Get an extensive report of the data using [Pandas Profiling](https://pandas-profiling.github.io/pandas-profiling/docs/).
 	+ **df: string, optional (default='dataset')**
 	Name of the data class attribute to get the report from.
 	+ **filename: string, optional (default=None)**
 	Name of the file when saved (as .html).
-None to not save anything.
+None to not save anything.<br><br>
 * **reset_attributes(truth='all')**
 If you change any of the class' data attributes (dataset, X, Y, train, test, X_train, X_test, Y_train, Y_test) in between the pipeline, you should call this method to change all other data attributes to their correct values.
 Independent attributes are updated in unison, that is, setting truth='X_train' will also update X_test, Y_train and Y_test, or truth='train' will also update test, etc...
 	+ **truth: string, optional (default='all')**
-	Data attribute that has been changed (as string)
+	Data attribute that has been changed (as string)<br><br>
 * **boxplot(iteration=-1, figsize=None, filename=None)**
 Make a boxplot of the bagging's results after fitting the class.
 	+ **iteration: int, optional (default=-1)**